shoaibl9/riddikulus/README.md

 Things I learned
 ----------
 This Jam was a great learning experience.
 I learned, well... a lot of things, and I'll list them here:

-    What Firebase Is and how to use Firebase Authentication and Firebase Datastore What CocoaPods is and how to use dependencies to enhance your SwiftUI app.
+What Firebase Is and how to use Firebase Authentication and Firebase Datastore

+What CocoaPods is and how to use dependencies to enhance your SwiftUI app.

-    Best practices for organizing project files and setting up XCode projects Using Navigation to create multiple pages (something I'd never done before) Using DispatchQueue to ensure things run smoothly Using properties such as @EnvironmentObject, @AppStorage, and @State Small hacks such as creating CustomModifier structs and using Optionals to display for light/dark mode accordingly Taking and using user input through TextFields and Binding variables How to use Images, Spacers, Modifiers to make my app look nice How to set up an AppDelegate to connect to Firebase How to navigate Firebase and create event listeners for Firebase Datastore How to create a set of AppIcons with Asset Catalog Creator Using guard let else to catch bugs
+Best practices for organizing project files and setting up XCode projects

+Using Navigation to create multiple pages (something I'd never done before)

+Using DispatchQueue to ensure things run smoothly

+Using properties such as @EnvironmentObject, @AppStorage, and @State

+Small hacks such as creating CustomModifier structs and using Optionals to display for light/dark mode accordingly

+Taking and using user input through TextFields and Binding variables

+How to use Images, Spacers, Modifiers to make my app look nice

+How to set up an AppDelegate to connect to Firebase

+How to navigate Firebase and create event listeners for Firebase Datastore

+How to create a set of AppIcons with Asset Catalog Creator

+Using guard let else to catch bugs

 Things I need to work on
 ----------
-The app doesn't ~really~ work...
+The app doesn't -really- work...
 I didn't have the time to learn how to connect the Riddikulus charm to Firebase, so this data is not updated in real-time for users.
 I hard-coded variables and used poorly written if-else statements to create the demonstration.
 ScrollView doesn't scroll when new messages are added!
 Gah.
 Images are hard-coded optionals that work for 2 users (here, Matt and Jillian).
 Previews arent loading, maybe because the model requires Firebase.